-The City of Hamburg has obtained over €50 million to support deep-tech startups after the recently-founded Startup Factory "Impossible Founders" received €10 million in federal funding, a press release said Thursday (July 10, 2025) .
+The City of Hamburg has secured over €50 million in funds for deep-tech startups after the recently-founded Startup Factory "Impossible Founders" received €10 million from the German Ministry of Economics and Energy, a press release said Thursday (July 10, 2025) .
 This will be supplemented by over €40 million from Hamburg-based companies and foundations.
-The Startup Factory in the Speicherstadt digital hub aims get more science-based spin-offs off the ground.
+The Startup Factory in the Speicherstadt digital hub aims to get more science-based spin-offs off the ground.
 The factory will be officially launched on November 1, 2025.
+The ministry is funding ten EXIST Startup Factories to establish more deep-tech startups in Germany.

 Interface between science and business